sridevidoraraj/SingleThreadWebServer/README.md

-## Single Threaded Web com.gcit.server.Server Program
+## Single Threaded Web com.gcit.webserver.Server Program
 ### Structure
 This project structured using intellij platform and maven as build system.
 ### About Project